Mon – Thurs 8 am to Midnight | Friday 8 am to 5 pm | Saturday 1 pm to 5 pm | Sunday 2 pm to Midnight

 Duplicates will be bought only in cases of extremely heavy use.
 This should not happen more than three or four times per year.
 If a gift is received which duplicates material already held in the library, the condition of the library’s copy will be evaluated to see if it needs to be replaced and its circulation history will be examined to see if a second copy would be a valuable addition.
 Otherwise, the gift will either be returned to the donor or disposed of by the library staff.

 Gifts will not be accepted for the collection which do not meet the selection requirements for books bought for the collection.
-If the donor still wishes to give the materials to the library, they will be disposed of through the annual book sale or in some other manner.
+If the donor still wishes to give the materials to the library, they will be disposed of through the annual book sale, the library’s Amazon store, or in some other manner.
 AV materials, videotapes, computer software, and other materials involving public performance rights or licensing may not be accepted as gifts unless copyright has first been cleared or a license obtained.

 There are various informal agreements with other libraries as well.
-The Alfred Dickey Public Library purchases what might be described as more general or popular materials, oftentimes things outside our curriculum areas, and our patrons who desire these items are referred downtown for them.
-Conversely, the public library sends patrons who need more scholarly materials to the college library.
+The James River Valley Library System purchases what might be described as more general or popular materials, oftentimes things outside our curriculum areas, and our patrons who desire these items are referred downtown for them.
+Conversely, the public library sends patrons who need more scholarly materials to the university library.
 The directors of the two libraries do not feel that competition in these areas would benefit either library or either primary patron group.
-In one area, at least, the public library has a fine collection which supplements that of the college library, namely, small business administration.
-Their collection has grown out of the need to provide assistance to the businesspeople of Jamestown, and our students have benefited from it.
-It makes no sense to duplicate this collection when the public library is only a mile away from campus.

 Given the geographic isolation we deal with, cooperative agreements are not easy to sustain.
 The only other one is very informal and involves the State Library again.
 This simply states that if a book is borrowed on interlibrary loan more than twice during a year, the State Library should be notified so that it can buy a copy for back-up.
-We have invoked this policy only twice.
+We have rarely invoked this policy.

 When the nursing program is examined periodically for recertification, the library is scrutinized much more closely, at least as to the nursing holdings.
 Problems here would cause problems with the recertification of the program.